slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On confidence and validation

 <!--
+> *"The gretaer the outward show, the gretaer the inward poverty."
+-- J. Krishnamurti*
 > *"Self-confidence is the memory of success."
 -- David Storey*
 - amazing how not being insecure about an unattractive quality instantly makes you way more attractive.